ARMmbed/mbed-os-tools/docs/QUICKSTART.md

 In this section we will show how to create few flavours of test cases for your yotta package with mbed-greentea and mbed-host-tests.

 ## Create simple test
 Often your test case will be a ```main()``` function with collection of API function calls.
 No special mocking is required and you can determine test case result in runtime.
-In that case you can use build-in host test and just implement your test case main() function.
+In that case you can use build-in host test and just implement your test case's main() function.

+To do so just:

 1. Create new test case sub-directory and test source code under ```\test``` directory:
 2. Populate test case source code with below template: